up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 <!-- nocont -->

 ??? tip "Group buy participants..."
-    Unless otherwise stated, your [WAS-110] should have arrived pre-installed with the 8311 community firmware.
+    Just a reminder that your [WAS-110] should have come pre-flashed with the 8311 community firmware unless otherwise indicated.

-    Please, disregard the Azores [shell upgrade] and [web UI upgrade](#web-ui-upgrade) sections outlined below.
-    To upgrade your [WAS-110] to a *newer* community release, use the instructions outlined in the [supplementary upgrade] section.
+    Please ignore the Azores [shell upgrade] and [web UI upgrade](#web-ui-upgrade) sections mentioned below.
+To update your [WAS-110] to a *newer* 8311 community firmware release, refer to the instructions in the [supplementary upgrade] section.

 Out of the box, the [WAS-110] is not fully compatible with varying ISP OLT configurations, with issues ranging from